Pickled herring with Japanese pepper

 <How to make>

-2. Cut off the head, tail, and dorsal fin of the herring, remove the scales, and wash thoroughly.
+2. Cut off the head, tail and dorsal fin of the herring, remove the scales and wash thoroughly

 <How to eat>

-If you are going to try Aizu's local dish ``Herring Pickled in Sansho'', we recommend pairing it with delicious local sake.
-Here are three delicious local sakes from Aizu that won't put up a fight when paired with fragrant herring pickled in Japanese pepper.
+If you're going to try Aizu's local dish, "Pickled Herring in Sansho Pepper," we recommend pairing it with some delicious local sake.
+Here are three delicious local sakes from Aizu that pair perfectly with the fragrant herring in sansho pepper

 • Hanaizumi